mui/material-ui/docs/pages/blog/v6-beta-pickers.md

 During pre-releases, using <kbd>Arrow Up</kbd> and <kbd>Arrow Down</kbd> to update a date section would essentially update the entire field like you were navigating the calendar.
 In the previous example, updating the day value from 28 to 1 would also update the month to March.

-On the stable version, released after the original post, this behavior [has been changed](https://github.com/mui/mui-x/issues/7934), and each date section became independent.
+On the stable version, released after the original post, each date section is independent.
+This behavior [has been changed](https://github.com/mui/mui-x/issues/7934) to be more consistent with native implementations.
 :::

 Please, try it out for yourself in the live demo below.